krka/futures-guide/README.md

 tests should run quickly and deterministically.

-When possible, it's usually a good idea to pass in already completed futures to the tests and then when verifying the result, you should use something like `CompletableFuturesExtra.getCompleted(future)`.
+When possible, it's usually a good idea to pass in already completed futures to the tests and then when verifying the result, you should use something like `CompletableFutures.getCompleted(future)`.
 This ensures that the future was in fact complete and will trigger an exception if it was not.

 If you instead call something like `future.get()` or `future.join()` you risk